growbit/turbogwt-databind/README.md

 See this [test case](https://github.com/growbit/turbogwt-databind/tree/master/src/test/java/org/turbogwt/mvp/databind/client/person) for a more complete example.

+## Basic flow
+### From View to Model
+1. User inputs value
+2. View sends value to Presenter
+3. Presenter unformats value (if exists)
+4. Presenter validates value (if no there is no validator, then is always valid)
+5. Presenter notifies the View about the validation result
+6. If valid, Presenter sends value to Model

+### From Model to View
+1. System updates Model
+2. System calls refresh() on Presenter
+3. Presenter formats value (if exists)
+4. Presenter sends value to View

 ## Downloads
 Turbo GWT Databind is currently available at maven central.